Kent Trading Standards Checked Scheme

 The scheme offers a range of additional membership benefits.

-Any additional membership benefits are discretional and are offered as a courtesy to our members and do not form part of the membership fees.
+Any additional membership benefits are discretionary, are offered as a courtesy to our members and do not form part of the membership fees.

 As such the additional membership benefits may be changed, withdrawn or added to at any time.